rbind/njtierney.com/content/post/drafts/2023-04-24-improving-missing-data-m1/index.md

   - rstats
 draft: no
 output: hugodown::md_document
-rmd_hash: 3d2a1deb816b3253
+rmd_hash: 016e21a680aad4d6

 ---

 I am very pleased to say that I have received funding from the R consortium for improving R's capacity to explore and handle missing values!
+More accurately, this funding was initially awarded in 2022, but this has been bubbling along now and is now picking up steam, so I wanted to give an update.
 In this blog post I will discuss the first milestone for this project, and outline the plan for the next one.

 Here is an excerpt from the first milestone: